-(a) Analyses for the purpose of complying with paragraphs 5.5.1 above, are required as follows:

-(1) Analyses for all community water systems utilizing surface water shall be repeated at, at least, yearly intervals.
-Initial sampling and analyses shall be completed by the effective date of these regulations.

-(2) Analyses for all community water systems utilizing only groundwater sources shall be repeated at, at least, three-year intervals.
-Initial sampling and analyses shall be completed by the effective date of these regulations.

-(3) For non-community water systems, whether supplied by surface or groundwater sources, sampling and analyses for nitrate shall be completed as soon as possible and in no event later than the effective date of these regulations.
-These analyses shall be repeated in intervals of three (3) years or as otherwise needed as determined by the Department.

-(b) If the result of an analysis made pursuant to paragraph (a) indicates that the level of any contaminant listed in paragraphs 5.5.1 (b) or (c) exceeds the maximum contaminant level, the supplier of water shall report to the Department within seven (7) days and initiate three (3) additional analyses at the same sampling point within one (1) month.

-(c) When the average of four (4) analysis made pursuant to paragraph 5.5.2 (b) of this section, rounded to the same number of significant figures as the maximum contaminant level for the substance in question, exceeds the maximum contaminant level, the supplier of water shall notify the Department and the public pursuant to paragraphs 6.1 and 6.2 which prescribe reporting and public notice.
-Monitoring after public notification shall be at a frequency designated by the Department and shall continue until the maximum contaminant level has not been exceeded in two (2) successive samples or until a monitoring schedule as a condition to a variance, exemption, or enforcement action shall become effective.
+- (a) Analyses for the purpose of complying with paragraphs 5.5.1 above, are required as follows: - (1) Analyses for all community water systems utilizing surface water shall be repeated at, at least, yearly intervals.
+Initial sampling and analyses shall be completed by the effective date of these regulations. - (2) Analyses for all community water systems utilizing only groundwater sources shall be repeated at, at least, three-year intervals.
+Initial sampling and analyses shall be completed by the effective date of these regulations. - (3) For non-community water systems, whether supplied by surface or groundwater sources, sampling and analyses for nitrate shall be completed as soon as possible and in no event later than the effective date of these regulations.
+These analyses shall be repeated in intervals of three (3) years or as otherwise needed as determined by the Division. - (b) If the result of an analysis made pursuant to paragraph (a) indicates that the level of any contaminant listed in paragraphs 5.5.1 (b) or (c) exceeds the maximum contaminant level, the supplier of water shall report to the Division in writing within seven (7) days and initiate three (3) additional analyses at the same sampling point within one (1) month. - (c) When the average of four (4) analysis made pursuant to paragraph 5.5.2 (b) of this section, rounded to the same number of significant figures as the maximum contaminant level for the substance in question, exceeds the maximum contaminant level, the supplier of water shall notify the Division in writing and the public pursuant to paragraphs 6.1 and 6.2 which prescribe reporting and public notice.
+Monitoring after public notification shall be at a frequency designated by the Division and shall continue until the maximum contaminant level has not been exceeded in two (2) successive samples or until a monitoring schedule as a condition to a variance, exemption, or enforcement action shall become effective. - (d) The provisions of paragraphs (b) and (c) of this section not withstanding, compliance with the maximum contaminant level for nitrate shall be determined on the basis of the mean of two analysis.

-(d) The provisions of paragraphs (b) and (c) of this section not withstanding, compliance with the maximum contaminant level for nitrate shall be determined on the basis of the mean of two analysis.
-When a level exceeding the maximum contaminant level for nitrate is found, a second analysis shall be initiated within twenty-four (24) hours, and if the level mean of the two analysis exceeds the maximum contaminant level, the supplier of water shall report his findings to the Board and notify the public pursuant to paragraphs 6.1 and 6.2, which prescribed reporting and public notice. (e) For the initial analysis required by paragraph 5.5.2 (a) (1), (2), or (3) of this section, data for surface waters acquired within one year prior to the effective date of these regulations, may be substituted at the discretion of the Department.
+When a level exceeding the maximum contaminant level for nitrate is found, a second analysis shall be initiated within twenty-four (24) hours, and if the level mean of the two analysis exceeds the maximum contaminant level, the supplier of water shall report his findings to the Division in writing and notify the public pursuant to paragraphs 6.1 and 6.2, which prescribed reporting and public notice.